subsquid/squid-sdk/README.md

 # Subsquid - an ETL framework for Web3 data

-[Subsquid](https://subsquid.io/) framework is a set of tools that help to ingest, transform and present blockchain data.
+[Subsquid](https://subsquid.io/) framework is a set of tools to ingest, transform and present blockchain data.

 Our current focus is on [substrate](https://substrate.io)-based chains, with support for EVM-based chains coming next.